-Governing bodies are not obliged to adopt this policy.
+Governing Bodies are not obliged to adopt this policy.
 In such cases where Governing Bodies choose to develop their own policy, legislation must be adhered to and full consultation must take place with all relevant Unions and Professional Associations.
-Should Governing bodies chose not to adopt this Policy any calculations over and above the agreed payments laid out in this document are to be funded from within the School budget.
+Should Governing Bodies choose not to adopt this policy any calculations over and above the agreed payments laid out in this document are to be funded from within the School budget.